Man About the House (film)

-Man About the House is a 1974 British comedy film, a spinoff of the sitcom of the same name, starring all of the main cast of the series.
-It was the last in a series of big screen adaptations of popular television comedies made by Hammer Films, although a film of George & Mildred (featuring Yootha Joyce and Brian Murphy in the title roles) was made in 1980 by another studio.
+Man About the House is a 1974 British comedy film directed by John Robins and starring Richard O'Sullivan, Paula Wilcox, Sally Thomsett, Yootha Joyce and Brian Murphy.
+It was written by Johnnie Mortimer and Brian Cooke based on the ITV sitcom of the same name (1973–1976), starring the same main cast.

 Plot

 The Ropers learn that Mr. Pluthero, an estate agent and developer, wants to buy their building.
-The room-mates circulate a petition to stop the development, which attracts the interest of MP Sir Edmund, who keeps a mistress in the building.
+The room-mates circulate a petition to stop the development, which attracts the interest of MP Sir Edmund Weir, who keeps a mistress in another house in the same street.